mayrhiarm/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 * How to make a GET request with jQuery Ajax
 * How to make a POST request with jQuery Ajax
 * How to listen/bind to DOM events
-* How to listen/bind to user events
+* How to listen/bind to user events.